smhillin/kafka_essentials/single_kafka_install.md

     cd

-    mkdir -p ~/Downloads
+    sudo mkdir -p ~/Downloads

-    wget http://apache.mirrors.ionfish.org/kafka/2.1.0/kafka_2.11-2.1.0.tgz -O ~/Downloads/kafka.tgz
+    sudo wget http://apache.mirrors.ionfish.org/kafka/2.1.0/kafka_2.11-2.1.0.tgz -O ~/Downloads/kafka.tgz

 Create a directory called kafka and change to this directory.
-This will be the base directory of the Kafka installation.
+This will be the base directory of the Kafka installation and make your life a lot easier!

-    mkdir -p ~/kafka && cd ~/kafka
+    sudo mkdir -p ~/kafka && cd ~/kafka

     sudo tar -xzf ~/Downloads/kafka.tgz --strip 1